pilotmoon/PopClip-Extensions/source/ChatGPT.popclipext/Readme.md

 # ChatGPT

-PopClip extension to send the selected text to [OpenAI](https://openai.com/)'s GPT-3.5 and GPT-4 chat API, and append the response.
+PopClip extension to send the selected text to [OpenAI](https://openai.com/)'s GPT-3.5, GPT-4, GPT-4-Turbo or newest GPT-4o  chat API, and append the response.

 **Note: Requires pre-paid API credits on your OpenAI account.
 API usage is not included in ChatGPT Plus subscripiton.**